Britain's FTSE rallies, led by mining and financial shares

 firms and gains in Asian markets.

-output fell in July, since it makes an interest rate increase by
+fell in July, since it makes an interest rate increase by the

 "I don't think this miss in manufacturing production is that